Which breed is right for me?

 What breeds of chickens do well in extreme cold?

 Heavy breeds with small combs and wattles are more cold-hardy and not as prone to frostbite.
-As examples the Chantecler, which was developed in Canada, has a pea comb, and the Buckeye, which was developed in Ohio, has a rose comb.
+As examples the Chantecler, which was developed in Canada, has a cushion comb, and the Buckeye, which was developed in Ohio, has a pea comb.